lukeorland/moore_and_lewis_data_selection/README.markdown

 # Usage #

-A recommended first step is to tokenize and normalize the general-domain training and domain-specific data before processing them with this script.
+A recommended first step is to tokenize and normalize the general-domain training data and domain-specific data before processing them with this script.

 ## Command format ##